 It did not take him long to raise the funds with the help of Chrome Hearts, Equinox Fitness Clubs, Cher Charitable Foundation, Eddie Bauer, and some private financial donors who always believed in him from the beginning.
 He embarked on two major expeditions in the summer of 2009 to Mount Kilimanjaro, Africa and Mount Elbrus, Russia with two injured war veterans.
 Medvetz, with his friend and cameraman, Ken Sauls, captured on video all the determination and perseverance of both heroes to provide inspiration and hope for future returning injured soldiers to watch.

 There was no turning back this time.
-In the fall of 2009, Medvetz founded The Heroes Project, a foundation dedicated to raising funds to help more wounded warriors climb the worlds highest peaks and find a renewed purpose and belief in themselves.
-The foundation is predicated on the idea that we can make a difference and change the lives of our wounded veterans, marines, soldiers and their families one soldier, one marine, one family at a time.
+In the fall of 2009, Medvetz founded The Heroes Project, a foundation dedicated to raising funds to help more severely injured men and women to climb the worlds highest peaks and find a renewed purpose and belief in themselves.
 For Tim Medvetz and the men and women of The Heroes Project, the real journey is just beginning.